 Common Water Heater Problems

 If you discover your water heater is leaking, switch off your home’s water valve.
-It’s usually situated in your basement, near furnace or water heater, or under your kitchen sink.
+It’s usually located in your basement, by furnace or water heater, or under your kitchen sink.

-Then reach Stevenson Service Experts Heating & Air Conditioning at 937-503-7896 right away.
+Then reach Stevenson Service Experts at 937-503-7896 without delay.
 Even a little leak can cause major damage to your home.

-A leaky tank may be hinting it’s time for a new water heater.
+A leaky tank may be indicating it’s time for a new water heater.

 Not Enough Hot Water

-Getting noor very little warm water out of your tap?
+Getting zeroor very little warm water out of your tap?
 If you own a gas water heater, something could be wrong with the pilot light.

 If you don’t know how to investigate this, call us.
-We’ll take care of the problem.
+We’ll handle the problem.